proophsoftware/event-machine/README.md

 ## Nothing comes for free

 **Be warned!** You have to pay a high price for RAD.
-Please consider the following cons before doing anything with Event Machine
+Please consider the following facts before doing anything with Event Machine

+- Highly opinionated
-- high coupling to Event Machine
+- Tight coupling to Event Machine
-- Event Machine has slower execution time, needs more CPU cycles and has a higher memory footprint than a normal event sourced application developed with prooph
+- Slower execution time by default, needs more CPU cycles and has a higher memory footprint (can be optimized through caching)
-- domain model is not designed with objects but with functions executed by Event Machine
+- Domain model is not designed with objects but with functions executed by Event Machine
-- Event Machine only supports a single event stream for all events
 - Command and Event validation is based on Json Schema, no other validation mechanism available
 - You only get access to command and event payload, everything else is handled by Event Machine internally
 - You cannot use one aggregate as a factory for another aggregate
+- Read model has to be eventually consistent
+- Pure aggregates without any dependencies

 ## Ok, got the cons, but what are the pros?

 - Event Machine ships with a default set up based on the rich features provided by prooph components
-- you can start with a ready-to-use skeleton
+- you can start with a ready-to-use [skeleton](https://github.com/proophsoftware/event-machine-skeleton)
 - No command and event classes needed
 - No aggregate classes, repositories and no configuration needed
 - programmatic message routing, again zero configuration